 Applicants should follow these steps to request an FBI background check for international travel:

-- Contact your local police department or authorized agency to initiate the request.
+- Contact your local police department, local law enforcement agencies, or the sheriff’s department to initiate the request.

-- Provide the necessary personal information and identification documents.
+- Provide the necessary personal information, identification documents, and fingerprints as part of the process.

 - Pay the required fee for processing the background check.